Shared Governance in Nursing: 5 Best Practices for Facilities

 What Is Shared Governance in Nursing?

 Shared governance is a leadership model enabling nurses to actively participate in decision-making that shapes unit- or facility-level policies.
 This generally involves the creation of a nursing council that makes practice recommendations to their leaders.
-Four common models are typically used in shared governance:
+Four common models are typically used.

-- Unit-based models utilize a unit-level council of nurses who work with their manager to address issues impacting care delivery.
+Unit-Based In this type of shared governance, a unit-level council of nurses would work with their manager to address issues impacting care delivery.

-- Congressional level models rely on the formation of a collective congressional council that’s elected to represent all nurses across a facility.
+Congressional Level In facilities that utilize this model, a collective congressional council is elected to represent all nurses across a facility.

 Shared Governance in Nursing: Examples